-How is WP Security Audit Log performing at the moment (users, revenue, traffic, etc.)?
+How is WP Activity Log performing at the moment (users, revenue, traffic, etc.)?

 We are nearing the 90,000 active installations and have more than 1,000 paying customers.
 I am proud to say that some of our customers are world renowned brands such as Bosch, Disney and Nginx.
 To me there is no better seal of approval than having these companies using my WordPress activity log plugin.

 The launch of the new website early last year has certainly helped a lot We took SEO seriously and it is paying off.
 We do get a lot of organic traffic and nothing converts better than organic traffic.
 Growth is certainly there and it is promising.
 In the last four years we have recorded 100% growth year on year.
 For the first time since the business started, last year we generated a six figure revenue.

 In regards to the plugin, currently we are focusing on ease of use.
 It is a very comprehensive plugin with the best coverage.
 However, not every WordPress site administrator is interested in all the detail and features, and we understand that.
 So we are making a lot of changes to make the plugin easier to use, making sure it can be adopted by a wider range of site owners.
 We have already started – we added a setup wizard, created different log levels, re-organised all the plugin settings and added more help text.
 These changes have already had an effect because we are seeing more end-users using the plugin now, and not just big businesses.

 What are the core values driving your business decisions?

 When I started the plugin I never thought it would be my full time job.
 It all started as a hobby because I wanted to learn more about development and WordPress and I needed a WordPress activity log plugin for myself.
 The positive public response, to which I am very grateful, is the byproduct of building a great solution.